JT-Bruch/TerraCraft/readme.md

 		- Sword
 			- Effect: When attacking an entity, has a 3% chance of applying an enchantment effect to any unenchanted armor player.
 		- Sickle
-			- Effect: When harvesting leaves, each leaf has a 3% chance of dropping a golden fruit in addition to a 50% chance of dropping saplings.
+			- Effect: When harvesting leaves, each leaf has a 3% chance of dropping a golden fruit in addition to a 30% chance of dropping random dye colors.
 		- Axe
-			- Effect: TBA
+			- Effect: On right click, the axe will spawn & plant a random sapling if available on that block.
 		- Pickaxe
 			- Effect: When mining genesis ore, each block in a 3x3 pattern around the ore has a 3% chance to turn into a block of ingots.
 (DONE)
 		- Shovel